m-ld/m-ld-gateway/doc/getting-started.md

 ---
 # Getting Started

+The Gateway is a service to help you use [**m-ld**](https://m-ld.org/), which is a _peer-to-peer_ technology, and so it doesn't need any services!
+Wait... what?

+The trouble is, most networks – including the internet – don't have a standard way to _broadcast_ messages to a group of participants, without using a service.
+Also, peer-to-peer apps are susceptible to data loss if all the peer devices get dropped in the bath.
+The Gateway is one way to fill these gaps.

+There are plenty of other ways, like using a message bus or a pubsub service, or putting clones on the cloud, which can work just as well.
+If you're here, you're probably looking for options, and the paragraphs below might describe you.
+But if they don't, please do [get in touch](http://m-ld.org/hello/).

+---

 > I'm just getting started with **m-ld**.
 I want to try building an app, without having to deploy a messaging service.

 The Gateway serves free public messaging for **m-ld**!
 Your domains will be named like `≪uuid≫.public.{{ '{{ domain }}' }}`, and you'll need a network connection to create new domains and keep clones synchronised (although individual clones can work offline, as usual).
 For usage instructions see [UUID subdomains](uuid-subdomains).